andrewjahn/AndysBrainBook/docs/SPM/SPM_Overview.rst

 .. figure:: spm12_logo.png

 The following tutorials will show you how to analyze a sample dataset with SPM.
-You will begin by learning the fundamentals of fMRI preprocessing, and then proceed to create a model..
+You will begin by learning the fundamentals of fMRI preprocessing, and then proceed to create a model.
 We will finish by learning about different types of group analyses, and how to do region of interest (ROI) analyses.

 .. toctree::
    :maxdepth: 1